ApacheTech-Nuget-Packages/VintageStory.Gantry/docs/README.md

         }
     }
 ```
  5. Add a `ModInfoAttribute` to the assembly.
-This is required for the MDK.

 ```csharp
 [assembly: ModInfo(